 Generally, slurry that is used for joining pieces of pottery consists only of particles of the clay being used in the pot itself suspended in water.
 This is important because different kinds of clay shrink and vitrify at different rates.
 If you join pieces of clay together with a slurry that has a different shrink or drying rate to the pot itself, the join may not be very strong.

 There is no particular hard and fast ratio for clay to water for joining clay.
 How liquid the slip needs to be will depend on how wet your clay pieces are.
 If the clay is still relatively wet the slip does not need to be too thick.
 However, when the clay has begun to dry out, then the slip needs to be thicker in order for the pieces to key into one another.

 Slip for joining clay is sometimes called ‘joining slip’.
 It can be bought or made.
-However, it is a good idea for the slip to be have the same clay body as the pot itself.
+However, it is a good idea for the slip to be made from the same clay body as the pot itself.
 Therefore, it is often recommended that the potter makes the slip themselves.

 Slip for Decoration in Pottery